-Laos was a French colony until 1953.
-Communist forces overthrew the constitutional monarchy in 1975.
-Since then, it has been a unitary Marxist-Leninist republic that has been governed by the Lao People's Revolutionary Party.
-The election of a new Prime Minister, Sonexay Siphandone, in December 2022 will most likely bring only limited change, if any (RFA, 4 January 2023).
+Laos has been a unitary Marxist-Leninist republic that has been governed by the Lao People's Revolutionary Party since 1975.
+The election of a new Prime Minister, Sonexay Siphandone, in December 2022 only brought limited change.
 Despite economic reforms in the 1980s, the country remains extremely poor and heavily dependent on foreign aid, which has steadily and increasingly been provided by China, thereby making Laos all the more dependent on China for infrastructural needs and in terms of debt too.

 International observers have routinely characterized the country's human rights record as exceptionally poor, due to restrictions on civil liberties and persecution of minorities.
-The authorities put a high emphasis on controlling and even indoctrinating the population via the media (which cannot be called 'free' at all) and clamping down on citizens voicing complaints or concerns on social media (UCA News, 1 March 2021).
+The authorities put a high emphasis on controlling and even indoctrinating the population via the media (which cannot be called 'free' at all) and clamping down on citizens voicing complaints or concerns on social media.
 At the same time, in practice, village laws, frequently based on traditions and beliefs, trump all national laws.

-The difficulties Christians face come mainly from the local authorities and village leaders who are more concerned with guarding and preserving ethnic practices and keeping up the Communist management style and bureaucracy, as well as keeping the peace in the villages.
+The difficulties Christians face come mainly from the local authorities and village leaders who are more concerned with quarding and preserving ethnic practices and keeping up the Communist management style and bureaucracy, as well as keeping the peace in the villages.
 The killing of a pastor in October 2022 and other subsequent killings came as a shock to the small Christian community and was a vivid reminder that a growing Christian church does not sit well with local authorities, especially in rural areas.
 The country is still in the tight grip of the Communist Party; therefore, religion is something the authorities view as hostile and needs to be controlled.
 While Buddhism is accepted as being part of the country's heritage, to a certain extent, Christianity is seen as being foreign, especially in the villages, linked with Western values and an enemy of Communism.
+The growing influence and dependency on China seems to increase an emphasis on Communist ideology.

-According to the World Christian Database 2023 estimates, 54.1% of the population are Buddhist, mainly following the Theravada teachings.
+According to the World Christian Database 2024 estimates, 53.9% of the population are Buddhist, mainly following the Theravada teachings.
 41% adhere to ethnic religions (Chinese folk not included) related to their ethnic or tribal ancestry.
 Several folk traditions have been incorporated into Buddhism, so the numbers given above should be understood as overlapping.
 2.8% of the population is Christian.
 Major Christian denominations are the Roman Catholic Church, Lao Evangelical Church (LEC) and the Seventh Day Adventists.
 Many other churches are active but few in number, for instance, Evangelical, Baptist, Pentecostal, Methodist, Lutheran and Assemblies of God.

-1 Data source: Todd M. Johnson and Gina A. Zurlo, eds. , World Christian Database (Leiden/Boston: Brill, accessed March 2023)
+1 Zurlo G A and Johnson T M, eds., World Christian Database, Leiden/Boston: Brill, accessed May 2024

-2 Data source: Todd M. Johnson and Gina A. Zurlo, eds. , World Christian Database (Leiden/Boston: Brill, accessed March 2023)
+2 Data source: Zurlo G A and Johnson T M, eds., World Christian Database, Leiden/Boston: Brill, accessed May 2024